FormidableLabs/react-native-ama/docs/components/SwitchListItem.md

 ## Customisation

-By default, the component uses the [React Native switch](https://reactnative.dev/docs/switch) component if no child is passed.
+By default, the component uses the [React Native switch](https://reactnative.dev/docs/switch), but this behavior can be overridden by passing a child component:

 ```jsx
 <SwitchListItem